📌

 Semantic Versioning

-React follows semantic versioning.
+React follows .
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.
 Learn more about our commitment to stability and incremental migration in our versioning policy.

 Branch Organization